Needlesslord/Research-Project-Installer/docs/README.md

 ![8b](https://user-images.githubusercontent.com/51851736/81496952-9e43bb00-92bb-11ea-8726-7d29a263a7ba.PNG)

 To uninstall NSIS, you must double click again the executable called "nsis-3.05-setup.exe".
-The first you will be shown will be the same as when installing, however, at some point you will be asked "Unistall NSIS" or "Add/Reinstall components".
+The first you will be shown will be the same as when installing, however, at some point you will be asked "Uninstall NSIS" or "Add/Reinstall components".
 Choose "Uninstall NSIS".
-After that you need to choose the locaion where all the files related NSIS are and then click "Uninstall".
-A pregress bar will be shown and after choosing to "Close", NSIS will no longer be in your computer.
+After that you need to choose the location where all the files related NSIS are and then click "Uninstall".
+A progress bar will be shown and after choosing to "Close", NSIS will no longer be in your computer.
 The following images will show you the process.

 ![A](https://user-images.githubusercontent.com/51851736/81496953-9e43bb00-92bb-11ea-953d-0f06f293deb5.PNG)
 ![B](https://user-images.githubusercontent.com/51851736/81496954-9edc5180-92bb-11ea-9a6e-25d35ff17f19.PNG)